strangetom/ingredient-parser/docs/source/start/index.rst

 Multiple ingredient sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``parse_multiple_ingredients`` function is provided as a convenience function.
+The :func:`parse_multiple_ingredients` function is provided as a convenience function.
 It accepts a list of ingredient sentences as it's input and returns a list of dictionaries with the parsed information.

 .. code:: python